boi4/libmpidynres/README.md

  * *mpidynres_sim.h:* This header defines functions for setting up the simulated environment and for starting it.
  * *mpidynres.h:* This header defines the main interface functions for the simulated process for communicating with the simulated runtime.

-Please take a look at the header files to see available functions and structures.
+Please take a look at the header files and examples to see available functions and structures.

 ### Debugging